Questions & Answers

 I knew I had a problem, but I didn't share it with anyone.
 In college, I gave priority to everything but my studies,while medicating my emotional pain with alcohol and sex.
 I rationalized moving to California to escape my fears, where I felt I could get marijuana and find freedom from my problems.
 Unknowingly, my resentments were brewing below the surface, making me ripe for deception.
 In the 60s, I was looking for answers from all the wrong people, places and things, riding the wave with many other lost souls.

 Well, I don't blame my parents.
-They were churchgoers, taking me from birth.
+I made terrible choices and decisions.
 I wasn't a strong-willed child, but I never surrendered to God's love, which would have empowered me to overcome my fears.
 Instead, I repressed my feelings in fear of humiliation and failure.
 I grew up lying to myself and by the time of the crime, resenting those who loved me.

-My parents came through the Great Depression, desiring more for their children than they had for themselves.
+Like I said earlier, my parents desired more for their children than they had for themselves.
 I didn't handle the stress I felt to succeed, so fear gripped my soul.
 I medicated my anxiety by eating candy bars from my dad's store.
 Slowly, I became a lazy student and somewhat disobedient child, with a mouth full of cavities.

 Q: What further insights can you give to help us understand how a leader like Manson could deceive someone to do something so contrary to how they were raised?